 So, let's figure out how long it will take to recharge our leisure batteries with solar panels, a split charge relay, or shore power.

-Battery size
+Battery Efficiency

-Lithium batteries charge at nearly 100% efficiency, compared to the 85% efficiency of most lead acid batteries.
+Lithium batteries charge at nearly 100% efficiency, compared to the 85% efficiency of most lead-acid batteries.
 This is due to their charging profiles.
-The charging efficiency of lead acid batteries gets particularly bad when they are discharged more than 50%.
+The charging efficiency of lead-acid batteries gets particularly bad when they are discharged more than 50%.

 C-rating

-A battery’s charge (and discharge) rate is controlled by its C-rating.
+A battery’s charge (and discharge) rate is determined by its C-rating.
 The C-rating of a leisure battery describes the rate at which one can charge or discharge said battery safely.
-The C-rating (charge) of a typical lead acid battery is 0.2C, whereas the C-rating of a lithium leisure battery is typically 0.5C.
+The C-rating of a typical lead acid battery is 0.2C, whereas the C-rating of a lithium leisure battery is typically 0.5C.
 We won’t go into further detail on this, but in a nutshell: we are capped at how fast we can charge (or discharge) our batteries due to their C-rating.

 We have built a battery charge time calculator which you may find helpful.
 It will tell you exactly how long in hours it will take for a full charge given your input parameters.